sowmya6598/speaker-slate/README.md

 - **appearances** *(array of string)* -- what type of appearances are you willing to partake in?

+####  Step 4

-5. Upon completion, push the code to your feature branch and create a pull request against the main branch.
+Upon completion, push the code to your feature branch and create a pull request against the main branch.
 The title of the pull request should be "Submission for firstName lastName".

+####  Step 5

-6. The product owner will review the pull request & if everything looks good, congrats -- you've made it to the speaker slate :tada:
+The product owner will review the pull request & if everything looks good, congrats -- you've made it to the speaker slate :tada: